Why is “pick one goal setting framework” the wrong question?

 What about the GROW model and the North Star Metric?

-Two other widely searched frameworks deserve a brief word, because they are not in the six above and a reader will reasonably ask why.
-The GROW model (Goal, Reality, Options, Will) is a coaching conversation structure rather than a personal planning system; it is excellent for a session with a coach but does not supply horizon, cadence, or recovery, so it sits one layer away from the assembly question.
-The North Star Metric is a product-and-growth concept for aligning a company around a single number; at the personal scale it overlaps with the Summit Goal and Outcome Map already covered here.
+Two other widely searched frameworks deserve a brief word, since they are not among the six above and a reader will reasonably ask why.
+The GROW model (Goal, Reality, Options, Will) is a coaching conversation structure rather than a personal planning system.
+It is excellent for a session with a coach but supplies no horizon, cadence, or recovery, so it sits one layer away from the assembly question.
+The North Star Metric is a product-and-growth concept for aligning a company around a single number.
+At the personal scale it overlaps with the Summit Goal and Outcome Map already covered here.
 Both are useful in their own context, and neither closes one of the six axes the way the borrowed frameworks do, which is why the synthesis leaves them out.

 The Synthesis Method: assembling your own goal setting framework

 The Synthesis Method works because each framework covers a different axis of goal-setting (measurability, horizon, cadence, architecture, obstacle planning, recovery) and no single framework covers all six.
-By placing each framework’s strongest element at its correct architectural level in the Goal Cascade, you get a complete system that none of the component frameworks can provide alone.
+Place each framework’s strongest element at its correct architectural level in the Goal Cascade and you get a complete system none of the component frameworks can provide alone.
 The concrete output is a one-page custom framework: a Summit Goal sentence at the top, a SMART-shaped Annual Goal below it, an Outcome Map and a Friction Map at the same level, your Focus Quarter goals for the current 12 weeks, and the Two-day rule at the bottom as the recovery clause.

-The procedure for how to create your own goal framework is short.
-It takes about a Saturday afternoon for the first pass and then runs on the same templates for the following year.
-The point is not the procedure; the point is the assembly logic.
+The procedure for creating your own goal framework is short.
+It takes about a Saturday afternoon for the first pass, then runs on the same templates the following year.
+The point is not the procedure.
+The point is the assembly logic.

 Step 0: audit your current system against the six axes (5 minutes)

-Every “no” is a borrow you actually need, and every “yes” is a part you keep as is.
+Every “no” is a borrow you actually need.
+Every “yes” is a part you keep as is.
 Most people who have run one framework for a while find they already have two or three axes covered and only need to add the rest.

 Step 1: write the Summit Goal sentence (15 minutes)

 One sentence, 5 to 10 year horizon, specific enough that you would recognize success.
 Borrow the long-horizon discipline from BHAG and the personal-scale framing from the Summit Goal layer.
-A Summit Goal sentence is the reference value the rest of the cascade is tested against.
-If you do not have one, the Annual Goal you write next has nothing to point at.
+The Summit Goal sentence is the reference value the rest of the cascade is tested against.
+Without one, the Annual Goal you write next has nothing to point at.

 Example: Become a published novelist with two books in print and a readership large enough to write full time within seven years.